-My research interests center on developing and using machine learning and data mining methods for real-world applications with a special interest in high-impact weather and in space.
-Much of my current research focuses on developing spatiotemporal relational data mining methods and applying these methods to multiple real-world applications.
-I have applied the techniques that my students and I have developed to tornadoes, hail, severe wind events, flooding, drought, and aircraft turbulence.
+My research focuses on developing and applying machine learning and data mining methods for real-world applications with a special interest in high-impact weather.
+Much of my current work focuses on weather analytics or physical data science, where my students and I are developing physics-based trustworthy AI methods as well as explainable AI.
+We apply these methods to high-impact weather phenomena including tornadoes, hail, severe wind events, flooding, drought, and aircraft turbulence.

-I direct the Interaction, Discovery, Exploration and Adaptation (IDEA) lab.
-You can find more information on our research from the lab web page.
+I also direct the Interaction, Discovery, Exploration and Adaptation (IDEA) lab.